equinor/geodetic-engine/README.md

 ```

 ### Provenance

+Builds use a locked staging database and validate it in an isolated subprocess
+before atomically replacing the published database.
+A failed build or dry run
+leaves the previous database unchanged.
+Python `build()` calls follow the
+same workflow as the CLI. `skip_validation=True` is an explicit, recorded opt-out.

+Each successful database includes an append-only
+`geodetic_engine_build_history` table containing its reports; sidecar JSON
+reports are convenience exports.
+Transformation results snapshot SHA-256
+database fingerprints and serialize full CRS definitions and operation safety
+metadata.
+Resolution caches distinguish database paths and generations.
+Applications changing PROJ's global search path must serialize that change
+against their own pyproj calls; validation does not change the caller's context.

 Every build writes `<output>.report.json` recording the PROJ version, the EPSG
 dataset version, the proj.db layout version, where the definitions came from and